dokku/dokku/docs/deployment/zero-downtime-deploys.md

        DOKKU_CHECKS_SKIPPED: worker,web
 ```

-Zero-downtime checks can also be disabled completely.
-This will stop old containers **before** new ones start, which may result in broken connections and downtime if your application fails to boot properly.
+Zero downtime checks can also be disabled completely.
+This will stop old containers *before* new ones start, which may result in broken connections and downtime if your application fails to boot properly.

 ```shell
 dokku checks:disable node-js-app worker